Site undergoing reconstruction: Please navigate to the other sections from the home page.

 See also Wandering Off

-Work on recall at home first, in different rooms in the house, calling from different rooms, and rewarding with titbits.
+Work on recall at home first, in different rooms in the house, calling his name, then a recall command, from different rooms, with different sorts of rewards.
 Then move out to the garden, calling the dog in the garden, indoors from the garden, and out into the garden from indoors.
-Try this in as many safe, enclosed areas as you can, but keep him on a flexilead while he is in unfenced areas, until he is coming back every time.
+Try recall in as many safe, enclosed areas as you can, but keep him on a flexilead or a long line while he is in unfenced areas, until he is coming back every time.
 You can try run-back recalls in unfenced areas, using a long leash, getting him to sit and stay, running backwards, then calling him to you.
-Find a very safe unfenced area to let him off for the first time, ie no roads, joggers, irate elderly gents, or screaming children nearby.
-The first time you let him off, let him have a little mad run around, then, when he is coming towards you, call him, and reward him.
+Use gestures as well as your voice, so you are easier to understand and can communicate more at a distance when he can see you.

-Rewards can become more random after a while, like cuddles, a throw toy or titbits.
-He never knows what you are going to do next!
-Don't run after him if he won't come back - it's more effective to run away from him and shout 'bye bye'.
+Try to call him only when you are sure he will come back, or he has no option because he is on a long lead.
+You may be tempted to run after him if he won't come back, but he will probably find that great fun, and keep on going.
+It's more effective to run away from him and shout 'bye bye'.
 If he is dancing around you and playing hard to get, sit down, ignore him, and squeak.
 Take a squeaky toy out with you if you feel an idiot squeaking yourself.
 Dogs like to investigate squeaks.
-You can also sit and play excitedly with one of his toys and ignore him, or hide.
+You can also sit and play with one of his toys and ignore him, or hide.
 Sitting may work because dogs have little idea of perspective, ie they cannot tell the difference between cows that are small and cows that are far away.
 Whatever the reason, it works!
 Hiding often works with dogs that like to take their time, but also like to keep you in view.
+Do praise your dog when he does come back after a delay, even if you are fuming about the worry he has caused you.
+Then do some

 Separation Anxiety

-Dogs will tend to sleep when left alone if they have had a good run beforehand.
-You can also leave them with chews and other toys, and have someone check on them if you are going to be away for longer than the dog is used to.
+When you have to go out, you can leave the dog with chews and other toys in a room where he can't see you getting ready to go.
+A special treat at this time can make the experience pleasant, a hollow rubber toy smeared with cheese, for example.
+It may also help to leave him something that smells of you - sleep in an old T-shirt, for instance, then leave it with the dog as a 'comfort blanket'.
+A radio tuned to a station with classical music can also help.
+No-one has yet produced 'Mozart for Dogs', but classical music is more calming than many types of music, and a radio helps to tune out noises from outside, so helps calm the dog.
 Make preparations to leave in a discrete way, varying your routine, so the dog doesn't pick up on cues and start to protest about your departure.
-Make goodbyes low-key, with perhaps a 'stay' and 'be good dog', but no effusive 'poor little thing I have to leave you'!
-It's also worth trying low-key hellos, to show it's no big deal if you go away for a while.
-Ignore the first mad rush when you come back, and wait until the dog is calm before calling him and giving him a cuddle.
+Make goodbyes low-key, with perhaps a 'be good dog', rather than an effusive 'poor little thing I have to leave you'!
+It's also worth trying low-key hellos when you get back, to show it's no big deal if you go away for a while.
+Ignore the first mad rush when you come back, just say hello, and wait until the dog is calm before calling him and giving him a cuddle.

 Small Dogs

-Small dogs can often get away with quite dreadful behaviour, but it's worth putting effort into training them.
-They won't bowl you over when they jump up, but they can still frighten small children, get run over, and kicked if they annoy passers by.
-Well-behaved small dogs attract coos of adoration from children and old ladies.
-Small dogs like exercise, and regular walks help improve their behaviour.
-They may be more fearful than larger dogs, but can be socialised in the same way, with calm, friendly dogs as their first walking companions.
-Small dogs are often more worried about the temperament of their companions than their size, and may be happier with a calm Labrador than with a mad terrier.
+Small dogs often get away with quite dreadful behaviour, but it's worth putting effort into training them as if they were big dogs.
+They won't bowl you over when they jump up, but they can still frighten small children, get run over, be kicked if they annoy passers by, and annoy big dogs by being brattish, and get bitten.
+They can be trained like any dog, and well-behaved small dogs are very impressive.
+Unfortunately humans are often tempted to treat small dogs like animated cuddly toys, which can turn them into little monsters.
+Small dogs need exercise, training, and games, just like any dog.
+They may be more fearful than larger dogs, but can be socialised in the same way.
+It's best to find them puppy playmates of their own size, so they aren't bullied, but they can be walked with calm, friendly dogs of any size as their first adult companions.
+Small dogs are often more worried about the temperament of their adult companions than their size, and may be

 Stealing